 “Disclosure: I am part of the PTPA Brand Ambassador Program with Restonic and I received compensation as part of my affiliation with this group.
 The opinions on this blog are my own.”

 I’ve never been a good sleeper.
 I either have trouble falling asleep or staying asleep.
 This problem got worse following the unexpected death of my brother, a complicated pregnancy, and a sleepless baby.
 My son was two years old before he ever slept through the night.
+As he got older I decided to look for a sleep calculator for kids on sleepify so I could monitor his sleep to ensure that he was getting enough sleep during the night.
 I have struggled with post-traumatic stress disorder and anxiety both of which exacerbated my lack of sleep.
 My healthcare provider questioned me about my sleep habits and instructed me to try to get more sleep.
 Easier said than done right?
 It most definitely is, but changing various things such as position to your bed sheet can improve a nights sleep, maybe you want to go and look at this silk sleepwear and see if you can get a more comfortable nights sleep!

 While I was in Navy bootcamp, they tried to train us that we could function on 6 hours of sleep every night.
 I adjusted fairly well, but many of my peers didn’t.
 It wasn’t until our overnight training exercise that I got a taste of what it was like to function on no sleep.
 I discovered that I struggled with the simplest tasks such as tying my shoes or promptly answering questions when I had to function on little to no sleep.